-If you have an upcoming eviction hearing, take advantage of the tenant protections under the Texas Supreme Court's Forty-Sixth Emergency Order (formerly the Texas Eviction Diversion Program in addition to other assistance programs.
+If you have an upcoming eviction hearing, take advantage of the tenant protections under the Texas Supreme Court's Forty-Sixth Emergency Order (formerly the Texas Eviction Diversion Program).
 The Texas Supreme Court requires judges to pause your case for at least 60 days and seal the case records if:

 Remember, your landlord must get the court's permission before they can forcibly evict you.
 But be aware that an eviction case on your record can make it more difficult to find housing in the future.
 Sealing your eviction case under the Forty-Fourth Emergency Order can be a big help if you ever look for a new home.

 Fast-Track Rent Assistance Application (for pending Texas Rent Relief applicants only).
 If you have an upcoming eviction hearing or are facing utility shutoffs, you can apply online and then fast track your application by calling 833-989-7386.
 Have your case or docket number ready when you call.

 Need Help Applying?

-Find legal aid organizations that can help you apply for the Texas Rent Relief Program and the Texas Eviction Diversion Program.Learn More
+Find legal aid organizations that can help you apply for rent assistance and access tenant protections.Learn More

 More Eviction Information & Resources